justincasher/justincasher.github.io/machine learning/Catan RL/Catan_RL.md

 &emsp; TD methods have shown to be successful in a variety of game playing tasks.
 One of the first implementations was Samuel's checkers program, where he created a program which could play checkers better than himself [[8]](#7-references).
 TD methods were abstracted by Sutton in [[11]](#7-references), where he defined his TD-lambda; furthermore, he showed that, with certain natural constraints, TD-lambda is capable of modeling arbitrary training sets.
 Likewise, Tesauro named him program TD-gammon in reference to the importance of TD methods when training it [[12]](#7-references).

 &emsp; I exploited TDs as follows.
 Each turn, the program records the prediction the current player has made for their chosen move; this yields one prediction vector for every player.
 Once the game has concluded, I construct a labels vector by copying and then shifting each predictions vector one coordinate over, forgetting the first prediction made, and inserting the final game score in the final position.
-Effectively, this compares subsequent predictions to eachother, and the final prediction to the final game score.
+Effectively, this compares subsequent predictions to each other, and the final prediction to the final game score.
 Finally, I compute the loss, cf. §4.3, and backpropogate it.

-&emsp; Another possibile algorithm would have to update the weights of the network each turn; this seemed impractical for two reasons.
+&emsp; Another possible algorithm would have to update the weights of the network each turn; this seemed impractical for two reasons.
 The first is that it increases training time for what appeared to be little gain: without knowing the final outcome of the game, the network cannot validate its predictions.
 The second reason is that my network currently compares subsequent predictions made by each player; this could not be done each turn for each player, as it would interfere with computing the loss of other predictions.
 In other words, the network weights would change between predictions, which will throw an error in PyTorch.
 To combat this problem, I would have had to have the network return a vector of final place predictions, one for each player.
 Then we could compare subsequent vectors without needing to wait to return to the same player.

 ##### 4.2.
 Monte-Carlos tree search